 Payment will be made following a requisition in writing submitted in close conjunction with the use of the grant.

 Grants may not be used for any other purpose than those that the Foundation approves.
 Requisitions may not be made until such time as the recipient requires payment.
-On receipt of a written requisition, the Foundation pays grants within a period of two weeks, but no earlier than August 2017.
+On receipt of a written requisition, the Foundation pays grants within a period of two weeks, but no earlier than August 2018.
 Equipment funded by the Foundation becomes the property of the recipient institution.
-Recipients of grants have a duty, within a maximum of nine months after payment, to submit an account to the Foundation specifying how the money has been used.
+Recipients of one-year grants have a duty, within a maximum of nine months after payment, to submit an account to the Foundation specifying how the money has been used.
+Beneficiaries of a 2-year grant are obliged to submit an economic statement within 24 months after payment to the Foundation and submit a brief popular science-based account of the results achieved.
 Failure to provide such an account, wholly or in part, results in a duty of repayment of a corresponding sum.
 The letter confirming the grant specifies how such an account shall be made.
 The Foundation may grant deferral of such an account if deferral is requested in advance and if the Foundation deems such deferral to be reasonable.

 Awarded grants are to be used at the university where the researcher is employed at the time of application.